PlugFox/SurfGear/packages/relation/README.md

 ## Currently supported features

 - Notify your app's presentation layer about every user input or UI event (button tap, focus change, gesture detection, etc.) using `Action` and implement a reaction to them;
-- Write less code with *Actions* that are customized for specific use cases (scrolling, text changing, `ValueNotifier` value changing).
+- Write less code with *Actions* that are customized for specific user cases (scrolling, editing text, `ValueNotifier` value changing).
 - React to the data state changes and redraw UI using `StreamedState` together with `StreamedStateBuilder` and its variations;
-- Manage the screen state in an easy way with a special stream that handles three predefined states: data, loading, error.
+- Manage the screen state easily with a special stream that handles three predefined states: data, loading, error.

 ## Warning

 > :warning: You may run into naming collisions when using this package.

-We are using `Action` class, but there is already a class with the exact same name in the Flutter SDK, which leads to naming collisions.
-We recommend you to use one of 2 workarounds to avoid this issue.
-In the near future this class will be renamed.
+We use the `Action` class, but there is already a class with the exact same name in the Flutter SDK.
+This can lead to collisions with naming.
+We recommend you use one of the following workarounds to avoid this issue.
+This class will be renamed shortly.

 ### Preferred solution

-The preferable solution is specifying a prefix for relation library and use it for accessing Action class.
+The preferable solution is to specify a prefix for the **Relation** library and use it to access the `Action` class.

 ```dart
 import 'package:relation/relation.dart' as r;
 ```

-In that case it would be necessary to use your prefix to specify the right class while reffering to it.
+In this case you will need to use your prefix to specify the right class while reffering to it.

 ```dart
 final action = r.Action();